-On Aug.
-23, the Associated Press reported that boulders know as “hunger stones” have resurfaced in the Elbe River.
-The stones are located in the town Děčín, in the northern part of the Czech Republic.
+On August 23, the Associated Press reported that boulders know as “hunger stones” have resurfaced in the Elbe River.
+The stones are located in the town Děčín in the northern part of the Czech Republic.

 Over a dozen of the stones are now visible thanks to the prolonged drought in Central Europe which has caused the river’s water levels to drop to extremely low levels.
 In the past, whenever the water levels dropped low enough to see the stones, citizens would etch the date into the stone to mark the drought.

 But dates were not the only things that locals cautioned in their carvings.
 For hundreds of years, the “hunger stones” were used as a means to warn people of the hardships that would follow because of the drought.
 According to a 2013 study on droughts in the Czech Republic, one of the stones “expressed that drought had brought a bad harvest, lack of food, high prices and hunger for poor people.”

 Another one of the stones featured a darker message, saying in German, “When you see me, weep.”